Our program offers a PhD students a chance to earn their MA with full funding while they study at Zhejiang University (ZJU) in Hangzhou, China,

-The ANTH-ZJU scholar then returns for a third year of coursework, where they complete their doctoral coursework before beginning comprehensive exams and doctoral dissertation research:
+Students then return to our program for a third year, where they complete their doctoral coursework before beginning comprehensive exams and doctoral dissertation research.

 Fall (9 units)